The Best Time To Visit Cozumel: A Month By Month Guide

 Cozumel has great weather for much of the year, but for the best weather you should visit between the months of December and April.
 The average temperature stays around the mid-80’s, with little to no rain on most days.

-It’s important to keep in mind around March and April the spring breakers will start to visit the Cancun and Playa Del Carmen areas, which can lead to larger crowds and busier areas on Cozumel.
+Keep in mind that in March and April, the rowdy spring break crowds will flood into the Cancun and Riviera Maya areas, which can lead to larger crowds and busier areas across the entire peninsula.

-So while the weather might be amazing, if you’re looking to avoid these groups of rowdy travelers, you’ll want to travel closer to the December, January or February months.
+So while the weather might be amazing, if groups of young travelers are not your cup of tea, you’ll want to travel closer to the December, January or February months.

 20+ Things To Do In Cancun, Mexico - Travels With Elle